 Have you ever wondered how to read the Bible with your kids?
+Find out how to read the Bible with your kids using round robin reading.

-How to Read the Bible Together
+How to Read the Bible with Kids

 Some of the most precious time I’ve spent with my children has been while we’ve read the Bible together.
 I’ve enjoyed so much getting to hear their little voices (now deep voices) read the Word of God, hearing the questions they have, and challenging them to think through Bible Road Trip™ chapter discussion questions.